mattermost/docs/source/help/getting-started/searching.rst

 The search box in Mattermost returns search results from any channel of which you’re a member.

--  Searching multiple words returns results with any one of the words listed.
+-  Searching multiple words returns results containing both of the words listed.
 -  When results appear, click the **Jump** link to view that post in the channel archive.
 -  You can expand the search results window by clicking the “Expand” button in the top right corner.
--  Use search modifiers, like ``from:dave``, to return results only from certain people or in certain channels (see below)
+-  Use search modifiers, like ``from:dave``, to return results only from certain people or in certain channels (see below).

 Like many search engines, highly common words like ``the``, ``which``, ``are`` (known as “stop words”), as well as two-letter and one-letter search terms, are not shown in search because they typically return too may results.
+See database documentation on `MySQL`_ and `Postgres`_ for a full list.

 Search Modifiers
 ----------------